-The ProtoSound® battery is a special NiCad 7-cell, 8.4v battery - NOT the 6-cell, 7.2v battery found in most convenience stores.
-The 6-cell NiCad is NOT recommended for use with ProtoSound® applications.
-Replacement ProtoSound® batteries are available from MTH ProtoSound Electronics at 7020 Columbia Gateway Drive, Columbia, MD 21046.
+If you need to replace the battery, replacement ProtoSound® batteries are available from MTH ProtoSound® Electronics at 7020 Columbia Gateway Drive, Columbia, MD 21046.
 A standard 9v alkaline battery can be substituted as a temporary fix, but since alkaline batteries can't take a charge, it will eventually wear down.
 Regardless, it should give you a week to a couple of months use while you wait for your replacement ProtoSound® battery to arrive.